MoinSebi/gretl/doc/gretl.examples.md

 - numpy (1.21.6)
 - scipy (1.4.1)

-We have run all these commands with a small example graph consisting of five yeast genomes.
-The graph is stored in the `data/example_data/chr5.yeast.gfa`.
-For multi-graph analysis, we simulated statistics based on the base dataset.
+We have run all these commands with a small example graph consisting of 50 Ecoli genomes.
+You can download the graph from here:  https://zenodo.org/record/7937947/files/ecoli50.gfa.zst.

 ## Single graph workflows